@devrev/sdk-cordova

 - Pass the user identifier and the exchanged session token to the

-[!CAUTION] For security reasons we strongly recommend that the token exchange is executed on your backend to prevent exposing your application access token (AAT).
+[!WARNING] For security reasons, it is strongly recommended that the token exchange is executed on your backend to prevent exposing your application access token (AAT).

 Generate an AAT